tomyRomero/artifyme/README.md

 ## <a name="features">🚀 Features </a>
 - **Sketch-to-Image Conversion:** Utilize AI Stable Diffusion model via a Python FastAPI to convert sketches into stunning images effortlessly using img2img.
 - **Interactive Canvas:** Enjoy a fully interactive canvas experience with adjustable brush sizes, a diverse range of colors to choose from, and convenient options for clearing and undoing actions.
-- **Secure Authentication:** Robust JWT token-based authentication and authorization mechanisms, seamlessly integrated with a secure Java Spring Boot backend, ensuring the safety and privacy of user data.
+- **Authentication:** Robust JWT token-based authentication and authorization mechanisms, seamlessly integrated with ASP .Net backend.
 - **CRUD Operations:** Explore comprehensive CRUD (Create, Read, Update, Delete) functionalities to manage creations efficiently.
 Save, edit, and delete your sketches with ease, and share your masterpieces effortlessly with friends.
-- **Profile Management:** Experience seamless user account management, including user sign-up, login, and password management, all backed by a secure JAVA backend for enhanced security and reliability.
+- **Profile Management:** Experience seamless user account management, including user sign-up, login, and password management, all backed by a  .NET backend.
 - **Cloud Storage Integration and Database:** All user creations are stored in Amazon Web Services (AWS) S3 bucket, providing scalable and reliable cloud storage solution for enhanced accessibility.
-Additionally, leverage MongoDB Atlas database for efficient data management and storage.
+Additionally, leverage MS SQL Server for efficient data management and storage.
 - **Dark Mode:** Enhance your user experience with a sleek and modern dark mode interface.
 - **Pagination:** Navigate through your artwork collection effortlessly with pagination.
 - **Artwork Details:** Dive deeper into your artworks with dedicated artwork details screens, offering full-screen viewing capabilities to appreciate every detail.